enel-gdh-educational/katacoda-scenarios/docker/part1/step4.md

 For developing our app we will use Flask, a framework to build web applications in Python.
 Look at the `app/main.py` file.
 In this script we define the Flask app, define the `/health` endpoint and run the app.
 This base app will be expanded in the next steps.

+*NOTE: Here we are using Flask to keep things simple and focus on Docker.
+If you need to develop a web service you can choose to use Flask with a more complex stack (like Nginx + uWSGI + Flask) or you can use FastAPI.
+This second choise is recommended for new projects.*

 ## Try it locally

 Let's try this app locally.